Understanding the Difference in Health Claims

 Role of Regulation in Public Health

 Regulation serves as the backbone of public health assurance, fostering trust in the products marketed for consumption.
-Regulatory agencies like the FDA employ stringent guidelines to assess the safety, efficacy, and clinical benefit of health products, including drugs and biologics.
+Regulatory agencies like the FDA employ stringent guidelines to assess health products’ safety, efficacy, and clinical benefits, including drugs and biologics.
 The 21st century has seen legislation like the 21st Century Cures Act and the Food and Drug Administration Modernization Act reinforce the need for agile yet thorough oversight in drug development.

 Current Trends in Approval and Evidence-Gathering